Frequently Asked Questions

 What research services are available?

-The library and its staff offer many services to support and facilitate scientific research and scholarship.
+The NSF NCAR Library offers many services to support and facilitate scientific research and scholarship.

-If you would like to meet with a librarian, please contact us at least 24 hours in advance to schedule an appointment to ensure availability of staff and resources.
+If you would like to meet with a librarian, please Contact Us at least 24 hours in advance to schedule an appointment.

 What is OpenSky?